Opioid Addiction: A battle toward recovery

 After that, the rest of the year became a blur, he said.
 His life began closing down on him, divorcing his wife, and losing communication with his only son.
 Until a serious conversation with his doctor convinced him to seek professional help: "He told me you need to go back and listen to them and so I did," he explained.

-Ever since, Lyler says he has been the best student at Sierra Tucson, where he has been focusing on his recovery, and most importantly staying clean for nearly 10 years.
+Ever since, Lyler said he has been the best student at Sierra Tucson, where he has been focusing on his recovery, and most importantly staying clean for nearly 10 years.

 He also wants to make sure other patients find the courage to recover.
 He hopes to pass along a very important message, "take care of yourself first and the world around you will change," he said.